 Module 12: Placement and Clinical Case Analysis and Management

 The placement module is an opportunity for studentsto gain first hand experience in the wider community by working with and being involved in art therapy and related activities.
 The placement program is structured workplace learning that helps prepare you for the workforce.
 It is part of your course, designed to help you better understand what you have learned by putting it into practice in the workplace.
 All students must undertake 100 hours of supervised work placement to complete their Advanced Diploma.
 Details discussed in class.
+It covers:

 It should include experience in direct service delivery to individuals and/or groups and/or communities.

 - Assessment of performance by appropriate agency personnel

 - Analysis of agency work in terms of a written report

 - Specific and separate report on case work.

 Successful completion of the course requires the following outcomes student’s must:

 • Show competence in knowledge of the core concepts, theory and research in the modules